jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-131.md

 They do not have enough strength to move our eyes unless they are seen at a sufficiently large angle.*

-> *Superphysics Note: Here, the reason why we cannot see distant things is that the power of their light is to weak to push our eyes.
-This is further explained by "animal spirits" in Descartes' Treatise on Man.
-This can help us detect those distant objects better metapyhsically.
+{{< n n="Here, the reason why we cannot see distant things is that the power of their light is to weak to push our eyes.
+This is further explained by 'animal spirits' in Descartes' Treatise on Man.
+This can help us detect those distant objects better metapyhsically." >}}

 The farther a body is, the smaller the angle under which it is seen.
 This is why they are not visible when they are too far from our sky.